-7.95 Flat Rate Shipping - Free Shipping on Orders Over $100 - Continental US Only
+7.95 Flat Rate Shipping and Free Shipping on Orders Over $100 Within Continental US

 Mossy Bonsai Glade & Other Brilliant Forests